Mackenzie–Papineau Battalion: 1938

 Ilkka Machine Gun Company of the Mackenzie-Papineau Battalion, composed of Finnish Canadian volunteers of the XV International Brigade.

 By early 1938, the tide had turned in favor of the Nationalist side, which enjoyed superior manpower and materiel, due in large part to the aid they were receiving from Nazi Germany and fascist Italy.
 The Mackenzie–Papineau Battalion fought in several major 1938 battles, including the Aragon Offensive (March–April), more commonly known to Republican forces as the "Retreats".
 The Finnish-American machine gun companies successfully repelled the Nationalists, but the collapse of the front on their flanks compelled the Mac-Paps to join the withdrawal.
 It was also during this time where the Spanish Government issued the slogan "Resistance is victory!" to the Mac-Paps.
 Their final engagement was the Battle of the Ebro (July–September).
 This decisive Nationalist victory broke the back of the Republican forces.

 In the end, Spanish Prime Minister Juan Negrín ordered the International Brigades withdrawn on September 21, 1938.
-Madrid fell six months later on March 28, 1939.
+Madrid fell 6 months later on March 28, 1939.
 By the end of the war, of the nearly 1,600 Canadians known to have fought in Spain, as many as 750 perished.

 Returning to Canada was an arduous ordeal for the surviving soldiers, who depended on friends and family to collect the money to get them home; some soldiers were arrested in France.
 The Canadian government continued its policy of ignoring or prosecuting the veterans of Spain, in accordance with the Foreign Enlistment Act.
 It was not until January 1939 that the government agreed that the veteran combatants could return to Canada.
 Upon their arrival, many were investigated by the RCMP because of their Communist Party affiliations and were denied employment.
 A majority of Mac-Pap veterans volunteered to fight in World War II, but some were rejected as "politically unreliable".

 Legacy and commemoration

-Because the Canadian government chose non-intervention in the Spanish Civil War, the Mac-Pap volunteers do not have status in military institutions or in the national honoring of veterans.
-The Canadians who died in the war are not included in the Books of Remembrance in the Peace Tower.
-Their sacrifice is not commemorated on federal war memorials or in Remembrance Day services.
-Those who survived the Spanish conflict were not entitled to veterans' benefits.
+Because the Canadian government chose non-intervention in the Spanish Civil War, the Mac-Pap volunteers do not have official status as veterans.
+The Canadians who died in Spain are not included in the Books of Remembrance in the Peace Tower.
+Their sacrifice is not commemorated on federal war memorials or in official Remembrance Day services.